 Our focus is on the earlier diagnosis of cancer, improving diagnosis and treatment, and supporting people affected by cancer.

-The North Central London Cancer Alliance is an NHS organisation that works to innovate, coordinate and transform cancer services to support the prevention, diagnosis and treatment of cancer for our local population.
+The NHS North Central London Cancer Alliance works to innovate, coordinate and transform cancer services to support the prevention, diagnosis and treatment of cancer for our local population.
 We cover the London boroughs of Barnet, Camden, Enfield, Haringey and Islington.
 We work with our partners including hospital trusts, GP practices, charities, healthcare commissioners, local councils and patients.